-The entire medical device community has been dealing with the new European Union Medical Device Regulations (EU MDR) for the last few years.
+The entire medical device community has been dealing with EU MDR for the past couple of years.
 The journey has been a struggle for many.
 Unexpected challenges have emerged in the fields of project management, cross-functional team harmonization, supplier coordination, CER, PMS, and non-EU regulatory submission space.
-These challenges have come forth as the bi-product of remediating large volumes of documents within a finite duration.
-Strong project management, communication and collaboration protocols, and gap assessment strategies would form the pillars of a successful EU MDR transition.
+These challenges have emerged as the bi-product of remediating large volumes of documents within a finite duration.
+Strong project management, communication and collaboration protocols, and gap assessment strategies would form the pillars of a successful MDR transition.

-This whitepaper provides an insight into all the unexpected challenges faced during EU MDR compliance and presents possible solutions and best practices to overcome these challenges.
+This whitepaper provides an insight into all unexpected challenges faced during MDR compliance and presents possible solutions and best practices to overcome these challenges.
 It will utilize real-life scenarios and examples wherever possible to highlight the advantages these solutions bring to the table.